Everyone who visits Zanzibar ends up taking a spice tour.

 My guide led me into a clearing and then pointed towards another guy.
 Taking his cue, he began to scale the nearest palm tree, climbing higher and higher and higher while I slowly realised I was about to be the sole recipient of a performance.

 “Welllcoooooommmmme,” he called out from in amongst the coconuts.
 “Welcome to Afriiiicaaaaaaa.
 Afriiiicaaaaaaaa!”

 And, um, yeah.

-I hate this kind of “authentic local” performances that are put on for tourists, and find them weird and manufactured.
-I’d much rather, y’know, just sit down and have a conversation and feel like I’m on the same level as the locals, rather than feeling as though I’m being performed to because I’m a tourist.
+I hate these kind of performances that are put on for tourists, and find them awkward and manufactured.
+I’d much rather, y’know, just sit down and have a conversation and feel like I’m on the same level as this guy, rather than feeling as though I’m being performed to because I’m a tourist.

-With my guide watching for my reaction, I attempted to arrange my face into an expression that would convey how excited I was by this development.
+With my guide watching for my reaction, I attempted to arrange my face into an expression that would convey just how excited I was by this development.
 Two men jumped out from behind a palm tree, bearing gifts.
 There was a crown made from leaves, as well as a necklace, and ring.
-Everyone was smiling at me as the crown was placed atop my head while I was desperate for it all to stop.
+Everyone was smiling at me as the crown was placed atop my head while I was trying not to cringe.

 Several minutes later, the song was over, and I watched as the guy slid down the tree and handed me a fresh coconut.
 Someone hacked it open with a machete and handed it to me to drink.